 Medical users are now allowed to possess up to 8 ounces of marijuana or one ounce of concentrates.
 They may also have up to 72 ounces of edibles.
 Patients are limited to having 3 ounces in their possession at any one time.
 Those without a medical license may face a misdemeanor charge as long as it is less than 1.5 ounces.
 Caregivers (those who purchase or grow marijuana for patients) are allowed if the patient is homebound.
 Oklahoma also has a CBD law that permits low THC liquid CBD for pediatric epilepsy.
 There aren’t any defined conditions for the medical program yet, but a physician’s recommendation is required.

-As of November 2018, Oklahoma’s medical marijuana is not operational.
+Oklahoma’s medical marijuana is currently operational.

 Fines and taxes